 Despite the Champions League and FA Cup becoming the main focus for many top-flight teams, there are still stars lighting up the Premier League.
 This weekend provided us with big displays from those fighting for the top four and for safety.

 This weekend saw Saturday ruled by defenders in a low-scoring batch of games before Manchester United and Chelsea both put on a show on Sunday.

-Let’s take a look at the players that we thought put in the best individual performances of the weekend in our second FST Premier League TOTW of the season:
+Let’s take a look at the players that we thought put in the best individual performances of the weekend in our FST Premier League TOTW:

 Check out the latest Premier League predictions, news, match previews, betting tips and special offers here.

 Goalkeeper: Bernd Leno (Arsenal)

 It wasn’t a classic Arsenal display at the Emirates, but they had Leno to thank in their narrow 1-0 success over West Ham.
 The German keeper made six saves to keep a much-needed clean sheet, which has left the Gunners dreaming of a late charge into the top four.